iamavinashsingh/DSA-Practice/README.md

 0 <= newPriority <= 109
 At most 2 * 105 calls will be made in total to add, edit, rmv, and execTop methods.
 The input is generated such that taskId will be valid.

+---

+Today’s LeetCode POTD: Design Task Manager 📝
+We need to implement a system where tasks have:

+A taskId

+A userId

+A priority

+Operations include add, edit, remove & execute the highest-priority task.

+Here’s how I approached it 👇

+2/
+The tricky part?
+👉 Priorities keep changing (edit/remove).
+👉 We must always return the latest valid top task.

+A simple priority queue isn’t enough, because it will still contain old versions.

+3/
+💡 Idea: Use two structures

+HashMap → maps taskId → (userId, priority)

+Max-Heap (priority_queue) → stores (priority, taskId, userId)

+HashMap keeps the latest state.
+Heap gives quick access to highest priority.

+4/
+⚙️ Lazy Deletion Strategy:
+When executing the top task:

+If it was removed → skip

+If priority is outdated → skip

+Else → valid → execute & remove

+This avoids costly updates inside the heap ✅

+5/
+⏱️ Complexity:

+Add/Edit → O(log n) (heap push)

+Remove → O(1) (just erase from map)

+Execute Top → O(log n) amortized

+Efficient + clean design 💯

+6/
+This POTD is a mini “system design” inside DSA.
+It teaches:

+Combining data structures (heap + hashmap)

+Handling outdated info gracefully

+Thinking like a real-world scheduler